2019 Kentucky gubernatorial election: By congressional district

 Beshear won despite carrying only two of the state's six congressional districts.
 He defeated Bevin in the 3rd and 6th districts, which encompass Kentucky's two urban centers, Louisville and Lexington, and their close-in suburbs.
-Bevin won the state's other urbanized district, the Northern Kentucky-based 4th, and he won handily in the more rural 1st, 2nd, and 5th districts.
+Bevin won the state's other urbanized district, the Northern Kentucky-based 4th, and he won handily in the more rural and less populated 1st, 2nd, and 5th districts.